joelwar/labelcheck/README.md

 The app accepts applicant contact details plus either two files, one application form and one label image, or one combined PDF containing both.
 Submissions are stored in an in-memory queue so agents can confirm, override, or manually decide review outcomes.

 Experiment files can be kept in `sample_files/`.
-Add application PDFs, label images, or combined two-page PDFs there when you want local/demo files for trying the app.
+Add application PDFs, label images, or combined two-page PDFs there when you want local/demo files for trying the app (optional).
+You may also load straight from your machine.

 ## Local Setup